Cstannahill/schemantic/docs/ADVANCED_PLUGINS_IMPLEMENTATION.md

 ## Conclusion

-The advanced plugin architecture transforms Type-Sync from a basic code generator into a comprehensive development environment integration tool.
+The advanced plugin architecture transforms Sync-Type from a basic code generator into a comprehensive development environment integration tool.
 The implementation addresses all strategic recommendations:

 ✅ **Schema-driven validation** with performance optimization
 ✅ **Type system sophistication** with branded types and phantom parameters
 ✅ **Performance monitoring** with statistical analysis and optimization
 ✅ **Developer experience enhancement** through intelligent automation

-This positions Type-Sync for ecosystem leadership through technical excellence and developer workflow integration, enabling the network effects necessary for sustained market growth.
+This positions Sync-Type for ecosystem leadership through technical excellence and developer workflow integration, enabling the network effects necessary for sustained market growth.

-The plugin architecture provides the foundation for partnerships, integrations, and community contributions that extend far beyond basic OpenAPI type generation, establishing Type-Sync as an essential tool in the modern development workflow.
+The plugin architecture provides the foundation for partnerships, integrations, and community contributions that extend far beyond basic OpenAPI type generation, establishing Sync-Type as an essential tool in the modern development workflow.